What You Need to Know About Septic Pumping and Septic Tank Repair

 Once the hose is in place, the process of “liquid waste extraction“ commences and does not stop until all the layers of scum, sludge and effluent inside the tank are removed completely.
 After the tank is emptied, the technician inspects it for signs of wear or damage.

-How often should you pump your septic tank?
+How often should you have your septic tank pumped out?
 There is no fixed interval for doing this; it depends on how quickly the scum and sludge layers inside the tank reach the maximum accepted levels.
 The following factors play a role in the frequency of septic tank pumping:

 • Household size